BBC-Data-Unit/shared-data-unit/README.md

 * Make packaged content for BBC English Regions audiences
 * We will be open and transparent with our methodologies, and encourage a conversation between our network of reporters.

+## Our stories

+Repositories for our stories [can be found tagged 'shareddataunit'](https://github.com/search?q=topic%3Ashareddataunit+org%3ABBC-Data-Unit&type=Repositories).